 Kabbage vs OnDeck: Additional Features

-Both Kabbage and OnDeck have additional features beyond what has already been discussed that make managing your loan very convenient.
-These services range from making online payments on the go to easily being able to reach a customer service representative.
+Both Kabbage and OnDeck have additional features beyond what has already been discussed that make managing your loan convenient.
+These services range from making online payments on the go to being able to reach a customer service representative.

 Kabbage vs OnDeck: Mobile Apps